 - the date and place of death

-- their last occupation and whether they were retired
+- last occupation of the person who's died, and whether they were retired

-- whether the person who has died was married when they died
+- whether the person who's died was married, widowed or had a civil partner when they died

 'Tell us once' service

-Find out more about our bereavement services and the 'tell us once' service we can provide.
+Find out more about our 'Tell us once' bereavement service.